 All long-term debt to be repaid from governmental and business-type resources are reported as liabilities in the government-wide statements.
-There is no long-term debt at June 30, 2022.
+The Village's long-term debt at June 30, 2023 consists of lease habilities.

 Long-term debt for governmental funds is not reported as liabilities in the fund financial statements.
 The debt proceeds are reported as other financing sources and payment of principal and interest reported as expenditures.
 The accounting for proprietary fund long-term debt is the same in the fund statements as it is in the government-wide statements.